vrettasm/PyStarPSO/README.md

 This will install the latest StarPSO version in the package management system.

 ## Examples
-Some optimization examples on how to use these algorithms:
+Some optimization examples (use cases) on how to use these algorithms are provided below:

 | **Problem**                                               | **Variables** | **Objectives** | **Constraints** |
 |:----------------------------------------------------------|:-------------:|:--------------:|:---------------:|